 Compact License Application and Cost

-To provide counseling services through the compact, counselors use the counseling license granted by their home state to apply for the privilege to practice in other member states.
-Counselors must have an unencumbered license, have taken a national exam, have completed a supervised professional experience, and have earned a 60 semester-hour master’s degree.
+To provide counseling services through the compact, counselors use the counseling license granted by their home state (their primary state of residence) to apply for the privilege to practice in other member states.

-Applications are expected to open in late 2023 or early 2024.
+Applications are expected to open in late 2024.
 This website will have application information when it becomes available.

 Your license is granted by your home state.
 A compact privilege to practice is granted by other compact member states after your have applied for the privilege to practice in those states through the compact.

-Once applications for compact privileges open (expected late 2023), the link to the application will be available on this site.
+Once applications for compact privileges open (expected late 2024), the link to the application will be available on this website.
 In the meantime, practitioners should ensure their home state license is in good standing.
 They may also want to prepare for a jurisprudence exam if such an exam is required by the state in which they plan to apply for a compact privilege.

 No. Although your state passing the compact is an important step, it does not automatically approve your license for use in other states.
 Counselors must apply for the privilege to practice in each state through the compact.
-We expect applications for compact privileges to open in late 2023 or early 2024.
+We expect applications for compact privileges to open in late 2024.

 When it opens, the application will be linked on this website.